Signed in as:

 🐾 What We Use

-We feed our adults cats Vivapets raw food (once or twice a day) and always keep dry food available.
+We feed our adult cats Vivapets raw food once or twice a day and always keep high-quality dry food available.

-We feed our kittens Vivapets Raw Food (twice a day) and Orijen Kitten Dry Food (available 24/7).
+We feed our kittens Viva Raw Cat Food (twice a day) and Kitten Dry Food.

 We’ve done extensive research, and in our experience, raw food is the healthiest and most natural diet for kittens.
 It’s closer to what they’d eat in the wild and offers superior nutritional benefits.